Skip to content

 --addresses bc1q...

-The token list works the same way as for password recovery: list every fragment, capitalisation variant, number pattern, and symbol combination you might have used.
-The search space is bounded by your memory, not by the full 2^256 keyspace.
+The token list works the same way as for password recovery.
+List every fragment, capitalisation variant, number pattern, and symbol combination you might have used.
+Your memory bounds the search space, not the full 2^256 keyspace.

 If you remember nothing about the passphrase, it is unrecoverable.
-The passphrase transforms the seed mathematically and there is no inverse operation that recovers it from the output addresses.
+The passphrase transforms the seed mathematically.
+No inverse operation recovers it from the output addresses.
 The BIP-39 brute force attack post covers the math in depth.

 Scenario E Hardware Wallet PIN Locked

 A PIN lock triggers a wipe of the device's secure element.
-The keys stored on the device are erased.
-This sounds catastrophic.
+The keys stored on the device get erased.
+Sounds catastrophic.
 It is not, provided you have the seed phrase backup.

 The seed phrase is the wallet.
 The hardware device is the interface to that wallet.
-Any BIP-39-compatible device can restore from the same 12 or 24 words and derive the same addresses and private keys.
-Buy a replacement device (Trezor, Ledger, BitBox02, Coldcard, Foundation Passport), select "Restore from seed phrase" on first boot, enter the 24 words in order, and your wallet is back.
+Any BIP-39-compatible device restores from the same 12 or 24 words and derives the same addresses and private keys.
+Buy a replacement device (Trezor, Ledger, BitBox02, Coldcard, Foundation Passport), pick "Restore from seed phrase" on first boot, enter the 24 words in order, and your wallet is back.

 PIN-lock recovery is the zero-tool scenario.
 The seed phrase is sufficient.
 The only complication is if the seed backup itself was lost (see Scenario B).